You are here

-Grand jurors DO NOT call a recording prior to reporting for service.
-You will simply report in Anchorage at 8:00 a.m. on the date indicated on your summons.
+Grand jurors DO NOT call for a reporting date.
+You will simply report in Anchorage by 8:00 a.m. on the date indicated on your summons.
 Please note that the grand jury meets in Anchorage and citizens from all over the state must be called for this type of jury service.
 Information regarding per diem and travel reimbursement is sent out with the summons.
 Please see the portion regarding excuses if you would like to make a request to be excused from jury service.
 This process is the same for petit and grand jurors.

 How will I know if I am on petit jury service or grand jury service?

 Your summons will clearly state "GRAND JURY" if you are to be a grand juror.
 If not, you will know it is a petit jury summons.

 If asked to report, how many hours will I be at the courthouse each day?

 On the first day of jury service you will usually be asked to report by 8:00 AM.
 This gives us time to complete orientation and paperwork before trial is scheduled to begin.
 Normal trial hours run from approximately 9:00 AM until 5:00 PM, with time for lunch and breaks.
 Hours may vary.
 The trial judge will advise you when to leave and report each day.